ecorey/Ordinals-Overview-Testnet-Regtest/README.md

-JUst, AnOther project created out of painstakingly long attempts at =getting easy things wrong and sometimes tricky things right.
-In this repo are cli commands to interact with the bitcoind and ord libraries to create inscriptions on both the testnet and regnet.
+ In this readme are cli commands to interact with the bitcoind and ord libraries to create inscriptions on both the testnet and regnet.

-The scripts included are to demonstrate interacting with the bitcoin-cli interface via js.
+In this repo are scripts included are to demonstrate interacting with the bitcoin-cli interface via js.

 ---